Tixit/RPEP/README.md

 These are identified in RPEP using IDs that are integers between (inclusive) *0* and *2^53* (9007199254740992).
 Services must only create even number IDs when sending Requests and Event Stream Initiation messages, and Clients must only use odd number IDs (so that the namespaces don't collide).
 IDs MUST be incremented by 2 beginning with 0 (for a Service) or 1 (for a Client).
 Requests and Event streams use the same ID space, and so a unique ID should be used across requests and event streams.

 The reason to choose the specific upper bound is that 2^53 is the largest integer such that this integer and _all_ (positive) smaller integers can be represented exactly in IEEE-754 doubles.
-Some languages (e.g.  JavaScript) use doubles as their sole number type.
+Some languages (e.g.  JavaScript) use doubles as their sole numeric type.
 Most languages do have signed and unsigned 64-bit integer types that both can hold any value from the specified range.

 Some handling of the case where the ID reaches 2^53 should be done.
 For example, the ID could wrap back around to 0 (or 1) but skip over IDs that are still currently in use by some open request or event stream.
 When this happens, an ID discontinuity message must be sent.
+Implementations MUST provide a way to change the maximum ID during the connection so application level messages can be used to decide on a new maximum ID to be used on either or both ends.

 ###### 5.1.2  Command Names

 Like IDs, the namespace of command names (the `commandName` argument) is shared among all three messaging modes.
 Registering the same command name for more than one mode is not allowed.

-##### 5.2.
-Special Messages

-There are a couple reserved message sub-formats that have special meanings:

-* Error Response/Event: `[id, "e", [errorMessage, errorData]]`
-* Global Error: `["e", [errorMessage, errorData]]`
-* Event Stream Ended: `[id, "end", endData]` - This indicates that an Event Stream is completed.
-No more responses will be received and no more events should be emitted.
-After an "end" event is received, the Peer that sent that event Emission must not emit any more messages on that stream.
-* Event Stream - Enable order data: `[id, "order", yesNo]`
-* Connection Established: `["open"]` - This indicates that the Service has established the connection requested by the Client.
-This command is optional for certain transports (see the section ["Connection Establishment and Closure"](#7-connection-establishment-and-closure))
-* Impending Connection Closure: `["close"]` - This indicates that the Sender is going to close the connection.
-This command is optional for certain transports (see the section ["Connection Establishment and Closure"](#7-connection-establishment-and-closure) for more details).
-* ID discontinuity message: ["idDiscontinuity", prevId, nextId] - This indicates that some IDs can't be used, and describes which IDs those are and where the IDs will continue from. `prevId` is the last usable ID, and `nextId` is the next usable ID.
-One use-case for this is if the maximum ID value is reached.
-The primary purpose of this is to ensure the ability to order request-response messages if desired.

-In the above:

-* `errorMessage` must be a "string" type.
-* `errorData`, `endData`, and `closeData` may be any valid value that the serialization format can represent or may be omitted.
-* `yesNo` should either be 1 or 0 (for on or off respectively)
-* `prevId` and `nextId` must be an integer type.

 ###### 5.2.1 Special Errors